aidev235/HANews/Prompt.md

 ## 1. Title
 ```

 The two opening indexes contain only ranked, linked titles.
+Bold the entire linked title of every
+item that has a briefing, using `**[Title](primary-source-url)**`; leave links without briefings
-Brief at most the top 5 HA items and
+unbolded.
+Brief at most the top 5 HA items and top 3 general-mathematics items.
+Each briefing
-top 3 general-mathematics items.
-Each briefing normally contains authors, source, topics, a concise
+normally contains authors, source, topics, a concise account of what happened, why it matters, and
-account of what happened, why it matters, and supported connections.
-Write for research
+supported connections.
+Write for research mathematicians.
+Separate source facts from
-mathematicians.
-Separate source facts from interpretation, label speculation, preserve uncertainty,
+interpretation, label speculation, preserve uncertainty, and say when the available evidence is
-and say when the available evidence is too thin to assess significance.
+too thin to assess significance.

 ## 4. Translate and archive